-Transphobia is understood by the Ontario Human Rights Code (OHRC) as a set of beliefs and attitudes, similar to racism and homophobia.
+Transphobia is understood in human rights legislation and policies as a set of beliefs and attitudes, similar to racism and homophobia.
 It is "the aversion to, fear or hatred or intolerance of trans people and communities."
 While transphobia itself is not a form of discrimination, discrimination occurs when someone acts on that prejudice.